stephenliberty/excel-builder.js/README.md

 A way to build excel files with javascript

 Documentation at http://excelbuilderjs.com/.
-This includes a 'cookbook' and some API documentation.
+This is slightly outdated, but includes a 'cookbook' and some API documentation.
+New site coming soon with up-to-date documentation, and ability to contribute - see [https://github.com/stephenliberty/excel-builder-site](https://github.com/stephenliberty/excel-builder-site)

 Installing via NPM
 ------------------